 Free admission, but donations are welcome

 By 1930, Wilson had gradually shut down his flour milling business.
-After Wilson died in 1933, Wilson's son-in-law, David Robson, continued to produce animal feed for local farmers on the occasional weekend for a few years until the turbine seized.
+After Wilson died in 1933, Wilson's family continued to produce animal feed for local farmers on the occasional weekend for a few years until the turbine seized.

 Wilson Morningstar and his wife, Emma, occupied the house throughout their lifetimes.
 When Wilson died, Wilson's oldest daughter and her family moved back into the house, and her children (Wilson's grandchildren) lived in the house until 1991.
-Wilson's granddaughter, Lorna Robson, bequeathed the contents of the mill and house to the City of St. Catharines in 1994.
+Wilson's granddaughter bequeathed the contents of the mill and house to the City of St. Catharines in 1994.

 A milestone was reached in November 1996 when a volunteer group called the Friends of Morningstar Mill produced stone-ground flour using the restored water-powered turbine and Wilson's grinding stones.
 After 60 years of silence, Wilson's mill rumbled and the smell of flour filled the air.